Skip to content

 • increase flexibility in the hamstrings and hips

-• improve trunk rotation
+• improve rotation in the trunk

-• develop control in asymmetrical positions
+• develop control in an asymmetrical position

 • prepare for rotational techniques